rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 The above deployment will prepare an S3 bucket named `<your-unique-prefix>-aws-cloud-and-xilinx-workshop` for you.
 The script will also create a local folder `/home/xilinx/<your-unique-prefix>-aws-cloud-and-xilinx-workshop` for your files to synchronize with the S3 bucket.
+You should be able to see a bitstream uploaded on your S3 bucket, while your local folder is empty.
+In later labs we will download this bitstream onto your board.

 Note that S3 bucket names are globally unique.
 This means that if someone else has a bucket of a certain name, you cannot have a bucket with that same name.